chaosAD/react-tutorial-demo/Introduction.md

-# React in a Nutshell: Making a Translator App
+# React in a Nutshell 🌰

 Bonjour!
 Today we'll be creating a translator app using [React](https://reactjs.org/), a popular JavaScript framework.
 You've likely heard a lot about React through the ether, however, don't be intimidated.
 JavaScript [notorious](https://www.quora.com/What-is-JavaScript-fatigue) for making simple things difficult.
 In reality, it's really easy to get up and runnning with React.
 Allons-y!